dssg/hitchhikers-guide/curriculum/0_before_you_start/prerequisites/email.md

 **Databases**

-- We typically use postgres for our projects (and Redshift or mongodb when necessary).
+- We typically use Postgres (full name PostgreSQL) for our projects (and Redshift or mongodb when necessary).
 That will be installed on the server but you need a client to connect to it:
    - [Dbeaver][18] is a free database access tool that allows you to easily query different types of databases.
    - [psql][19] is a powerful command line tool to interact with Postgres databases
 - [SQL introduction][20] and [SQL Cheatsheet][21]